patdunlavey/imusgeographics.com/sites/all/modules/ubercart/uc_fedex/README.txt

 field as required at admin/store/settings/checkout/edit/fields

-Labels that are generated in PDF format and printed with a laser printer cannot be scaled or resized.
+Labels that are generated in PDF format and printed with a laser printer must not be scaled or resized.
 You must ensure that you print the document at "actual size" from within your PDF viewer application instead of "scaled to fit page".